oracle/truffleruby/doc/contributor/mri-tests.md

 ## Running

 MRI tests are run using the `jt` tool.
-By default these commands will exclude running tests that are ignored using test exclude files in the `test/mri/excludes` directory (more exclude details below).
+By default these commands will not run tests that are ignored using test exclude files in the `test/mri/excludes` directory (more exclude details below).

 ### Run test suite